lwdjohari/navary/docs/material-system.md

-# Stratengine Material System
+# Navary Material System
-Stratengine develop to bring nostalgic feeling of Legacy Material System look and feel.
+Navary develop to bring nostalgic feeling of Legacy Material System look and feel.
 All features are still in experimental mode and WIP.

 ## 1. Shader Effect and Pass Management